Simple Guide to Using Arthas

 watchMonitor method input parameters and return values

-traceTrace method call path and time consumption
+traceTrace method call paths and time costs

-stackOutput current method call path
+stackOutput the current method call path

 Practical Use Cases